What Are Ivy League Universities? 2026 Guide for Indians

 Financial Aid at Ivy League Universities for Indian Students

-One of the most misunderstood facts about the Ivy League: all eight universities meet 100% of demonstrated financial need for admitted students — including international students from India.
-The $85,000/year sticker price is not what most families actually pay.
+One of the most misunderstood facts about the Ivy League: all eight universities meet 100% of demonstrated financial need for admitted students — including international students from India, though admission itself is need-aware (not need-blind) for international applicants at Columbia and Cornell.
+The $90,000+/year sticker price is not what most families actually pay.

 BrownYesFamily income ~$60,000/yearGrants + work-study

-CornellLimited — varies by collegeCase by caseGrants + loans
+CornellLimited — need-aware, varies by collegeCase by caseGrants + loans

-Aid figures are approximate and change annually.
+Aid figures are approximate and change annually; Harvard’s two-tier threshold is confirmed against its official financial aid office as of 2025-26.
 Always use each university’s official Net Price Calculator and apply for aid at the time of application.

 Frequently Asked Questions — Ivy League Universities 2026